 Our Elemental Shaman deck list guide features the best Forged in the Barrens deck list for Season 85 of Hearthstone (April 2021).
 Our Elemental Shaman guide also contains Mulligan advice, card combos and strategy tips.

-Elemental Shaman is a Hearthstone deck that's seen a little bit of play in the past, but is now making a small comeback during Forged in the Barrens.
+Elemental Shaman is a Hearthstone deck that's not historically been the best, but it is now roaring though the ranks.

 To help you get started with this new take on an old favourite, we've put together a starter guide which contains the latest competitive deck list, Mulligan advice, and a closer look at the combos contained in the deck.